lbain/rails-girls-next/tdd/index.md

     still worked?
   - How would you feel confident that it works without the tests?
 Would you manually test it somehow?
-  - Would you enjoy working in this TDD way every day?
+  - What would you do differently, if you did TDD again?